konsumer/arduinoscope/README.md

 ## Node

 This is my new and favorite GUI for Arduinoscope.
 You will need to install [node.js & npm](http://nodejs.org/download/) and follow the [instructions](https://github.com/konsumer/arduinoscope/tree/master/arduinoscope.nw/) for that frontend.

+## Modification

+This is by no means the most efficient or best osciloscope you can build.
+It's meant to be simple & easy to modify, so you can do whatever you want with it.
+Checkout [this wiki article](https://github.com/konsumer/arduinoscope/wiki/Modification) to see how to easily read a differnt voltage range, for example.